—Sun Tsu, Ancient Chinese Military strategist

 The Rhodes, in considering the expansion opportunities, decided to seek outside expertise to accelerate the process.
 They contacted Andres Holm at Certio Group for advice.
 Certio Group is a business consulting firm based in Winnipeg, Canada that offers a variety of services including assistance with funding acquisition, developing business plans and proposals, market research, strategic planning and business development.

 The Rhodes and Northern Green Homes had a vision: to build their container home business leveraging the skills and processes from their welding operations to create a profitable, sustainable company.
-They dreamt of a high quality, highly productive, just-in-time manufacturing process with a core of cost-effective standard practices and mass customization capability to satisfy a wide range of clients.
+They dreamt of high quality, highly productive, just-in-time manufacturing process with a core of cost-effective standard practices and mass customization capability to satisfy a wide range of clients.
 Certio Group signed on to help them achieve their goals.

 - The Rhodes had to be actively involved every step of the way.
 They had to know as much about the plan as Certio Group’s staff.
 Ultimately, they had to own it.